Eldorado Electrodata Director Two Calculator Page

 Taking this calculator apart is pretty straightforward.
 Four philips head screws are in the bottom of the unit.
 Take them all out and then the top cover will lift off of the unit.
 While the buttons will stay in the bottom of the unit, the power switch (and probably the decimal precision switch) is attached to the top cover.
 It is my personal experience that you MUST be careful with the wires leading to the switch.
 Otherwise one or both may be ripped off with careless handling.
 I had to solder one of the wires back on after it broke with only a gentle flex to set the cover aside.

 I am curious to know how many colors the Director Two was offered in.
-Searching around the web showed at least one yellow unit, a black one and a green one branded as a "Zumro 100".
+Searching around the web showed at least one yellow unit, a black one and a bluish-green one branded as a "Zumro 100" (destination site is in German).
 I'd also like to know about how many of the Director Two model were made.